hassio-addons/addon-homebridge/README.md

 ### Homebridge cannot connect or login to Home Assistant

 Please be sure to set the `host` and `password` parameters in the `/config/homebridge/config.json` file.

-Normally `http://homeassistant:8123` should be a sufficient `host` to use when running hass.io.
-The `password` is left empty by default, however, if a password protects your Home Assistant instance, you might also need to set the `password` option.
+We recommend using `http://hassio/homeassistant` as the `host` with an empty `password`, which allows Homebridge to talk to Home Assistant directly.

 ### My iOS App Cannot Find Homebridge/Home Assistant